REBELinBLUE/sainsburys/README.md

     $ ./vendor/bin/phpunit

 It is possible to customise the PHPUnit configuration by copying `phpunit.xml.dist` to `phpunit.xml` and modifying it as desired.
+You may wish to do this and remove the `logging` and `filter` options, these are used by the CI server when generating code coverage reports, but they slow down the running of unit tests.
+You can also run the following to disable coverage reports

+    $ ./vendor/bin/phpunit --no-coverage

 ### Coding Standards